idealogica/lavanda/readme.md

 public static function buildFormQuery(
    \Illuminate\Database\Eloquent\Builder $query)
 ```
 If overridden can be used for form data adjustment.
-There you may add add some
+There you may add some
 constraints to Eloquent query builder to get proper value to fill form on item edit page.
 ```php
 public static function buildFormQuery(